 A second precept says any law which stops us from acting according to a “well formed” conscience is immoral.
 Is it any wonder parents and children unjustly separated find it one of the most painful and disruptive experiences of their lives?

-While it is difficult to compare Civil Rights; what would you find more disturbing: being told to sit in the back of the bus, not being allowed to vote, or ordered to no longer hug the child you love?
+While it is difficult to compare Civil/Human Rights; what would you find more disturbing: being told to sit in the back of the bus, not being allowed to vote, or ordered to no longer hug the child you love?

 Fit parents should decide what’s in the best interest of their child.
 Some think a distinction should be made between good, average, and poor parents.
 But how can we make a single determination in a multifaceted and dynamic relationship?
 Like most of us I have mixed feelings about what my parents chose for me.
 Times I knew they made mistakes, times when I would have preferred one over the other.
 I saw our relationship change as I matured, but we all grew together as family through good times and bad.